 Total Credit Hours: 9

 For more information about the Certificate in Grant Writing, contact Dr. Keith Campbell (firstname.lastname@example.org), certificate coordinator.
 If you need more information about online learning, visit through the FHSU Virtual College.

-Please Note: It is the responsibility of the student to inform the coordinator of the certificate program that he or she has completed the certificate requirements.
-Your certificate will not be awarded until you have completed the requirements and informed your coordinator of same.
+It is the responsibility of the student to inform the coordinator of the certificate program that he or she has completed the certificate requirements.
+Your certificate will not be awarded until you have completed the requirements and informed your coordinator that you’ve done so.
 To ensure there is enough time to process your certificate, please inform your coordinator by the 21st day of the semester in which the certificate is to be awarded.

 In order to verify certificate completion, the student must go into his/her TigerTracks account, where the unofficial transcript can be found.
 From the unofficial transcript available to students, copy and paste each course completed toward the certificate (with grade earned showing) into an e-mail to be sent to the coordinator of the certificate.
 The student's e-mail note to the certificate coordinator should begin with an expression of the certificate earned, followed by the courses completed as documented from the unofficial transcript.
 In addition, please provide the name that you would like printed on the certificate - as in first name, with or without a middle initial, last name, or any variation of such, and your mailing address.

 In summary, please e-mail your certificate coordinator with:

 - The courses completed from your unofficial transcript.